rstropek/docfx-intro-demo/docs/CalculatorDocumentation/articles/readme.md

 Now the code is set for our little example.

+## Create Empty Web Project for Documentation

 Next step is setting up the documentation.
-For that create a new empty .NET Core Web project and install the NuGet-package "docfx.console".
+For that create a *docs* folder in the root folder of your project.
+In *docs*, create a new empty .NET Core Web project and install the NuGet-package [*docfx.console*](https://www.nuget.org/packages/docfx.console/).

 ## Generating code documentation